wasmerio/ate/doc/design.md

 ## Absolute Portability

-Better Portability reduces the cost of deploying, operating and testing applications thus ensuring ATE gave the best portability properties was an important factor in its development.
+Better Portability reduces the cost of deploying, operating and testing applications thus ensuring ATE has the best portability properties was an important factor in its development.